 - inside information on initial public offerings or discounts for early bird investors, often falsely impersonating real companies to pitch their offer

 Scammers will look at the latest investment trends for opportunities.
 They often use well-known company names, platforms, and terms (such as 'crypto') to lure investors in and appear credible.

 - trading companies, getting you to invest with them through real apps and trading platforms

 - offers of inside information on public company floats, often naming ones that have been hyped in the media or on social media

 - offers to get your money back from a sharemarket fall, often using losses resulting from the COVID-19 pandemic as bait

-Beware of scammers offering investments or asking for payment using crypto-assets.
+Beware of scammers offering investments or asking for payment using crypto.
 Crypto-assets (for example, cryptocurrency) are largely unregulated in Australia and are high-risk, volatile investments.
-Payments using crypto are very difficult to trace and recover.
-See Cryptocurrencies.

 Other tactics used by investment scammers

 Operate from overseas